Finite abelian subgroups in the groups of birational and bimeromorphic selfmaps: Preliminaries

 A covering family of cycles induces an equivalence relation $R(S)$ on points of $X$.
 Namely, two points $x, y \in X$ are equivalent if and only if they are contained in a connected union of a finite number of cycles parameterized by $S$.
+The following theorem (see \cite[Theorem 1.1]{Cam04} for the proof) shows the existence of meromorphic reduction maps for covering families of cycles.
+Recall that a {\em fibration} is a dominant meromorphic map of normal complex spaces with connected fibers.
+A {\em typical fiber} of a fibration is a fiber over a point in the complement to a proper analytic subset in the base.

 \begin{theorem} Let $X$ be a normal compact connected complex space.
 Let $S \subset \mathcal{C}(X)$ be a covering family of cycles on $X$.
 Denote by $R(S)$ the equivalence relation on $X$ induced by $S$.
 Then there exists a meromorphic fibration $q_S \colon X \dasharrow B_S$ such that a typical fiber of $q_S$ is an equivalence class for $R(S)$. \end{theorem}